A guide to working alone.

 - Keep cell phone on you

-- If at all possible get payment up front*
+- Get payment up front

 - If customer makes you feel uncomfortable pretend coworker is in